Chapter 4

 If Olivia saw me now, she'd probably have a stroke from anger.

-And here she was, playing peacemaker, trying to use me as a foil to make herself look understanding and considerate.
+And here Sophia was, playing peacemaker while trying to use me to build her reputation as a reasonable person.

 Not happening.

-I didn't bother saying more and slammed the door shut with a bang.
+I didn't bother saying much and slammed the door shut.

 The next day.